In this assignment you will use two static analysis tools to automatically detect potential defects.

 Unfortunately, some versions of Infer can be obnoxious to build and install, despite their handy installation guide.
 Also, many users report that Infer does not run on Windows Subsystem for Linux (WSL) or similar setups; a headless Virtual Box configuration (instructions) is recommended.

-Instead (but see above about "your responsibility"), a precompiled, runs-on-the-HW0-setup (Ubuntu 16.04.2 LTS GNU/Linux 4.4.0-34-generic x86_64) version of Infer is available locally here.
-You must be signed into your University of Michigan account to access this. (warning: 265 MB; you will likely want to use scp to transfer the .tar.gz file to your HW0 setup and unpack it there).
-Once you have transferred and unpacked it, the main binary can be found at infer-linux64-v0.13.0/infer/bin/infer.
+Instead (but see above about "your responsibility"), a precompiled, runs-on-the-HW0-setup version of Infer is available locally here.
+Once you have transferred and unpacked it, the main binary can be found at infer-linux-x86_64-v1.2.0/bin/infer.
 You can use either the pre-compiled one or compile it yourself for full credit (any version at all of Infer is full credit).

 Once you have Infer built or downloaded, applying it to lighttpd should be as simple as:

-That should produce output similar to (but everything is fine if you get very different numbers):
+You may see an "ASCII Art" progress bar while Infer is running.
+Infer should ultimately produce output similar to (but everything is fine if you get very different numbers):

 You can find Infer's output in the infer-out folder.